tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

 on, and be loaded from, storage separate from the core firmware.
 This is primarily due to size and environmental requirements.

-Some components of the EADK can be built as drivers.
-These will be identified explicitly in their documentation.
+This release of the EADK should only be used to produce UEFI Applications.
+Due to the execution environment built by the StdLib component, execution as a UEFI driver can cause system stability issues.

 This document describes the EDK II specific aspects of installing, building, and using the Standard C Library component of the EDK II Application